Hail batters south-east France

 Video

-Golf ball-sized hailstones have caused widespread damage in the Drome region of France.
+Golf ball-sized hail has hit the Drome region of France causing widespread damage.

+Ten people were lightly injured in the storm, and one person was killed by a falling tree in the neighbouring region of Haute-Savoie.

+Millions of euros-worth of farming devastation has led the agriculture minister to consider the incident a natural disaster.

 -